“Whoever receives a righteous man…will receive a righteous man’s reward.” Matthew 10:37-42.

 But the women did not stop there, she insisted: “As the Lord lives, your life upon it, I shall not leave you.”

 Consequently, the Prophet got up and followed her to the women’s house.

 Once Elisha arrived on the scene, he went into the room and prayed to the Lord.

 The narrative continued: “Getting on the bed, he crouched upon the boy’s body and breathed into him seven times, and the boy opened his eyes.”

 The Prophet summoned the women: “Take up your child.”

 Here the story ends: “She came in and prostrated herself before him.
 Then she took up her son and went out.”

-In receiving people into our lives the great act of hospitality is to carefully listen to the needs and address the hopes and aspirations of those in need.
-More so at a time when the immigration status of family members, friends or refugees from foreign shores are worthy of a just hearing.
+In receiving people into our lives, the great act of hospitality is to carefully listen to the needs and address the hopes and aspirations of those in need.
+More so at a time when the immigration status of family members, friends, or refugees from foreign shores is worthy of a just hearing.